How can I enable/disable mutual TLS after I installed Istio?

 How can I check whether mutual TLS is enabled for a service?

-istioctl tool provides an option for this purpose.
+istioctl command provides an option for this purpose.
 You can do:

 $ istioctl authn tls-check $CLIENT_POD httpbin.default.svc.cluster.local HOST:PORT STATUS SERVER CLIENT AUTHN POLICY DESTINATION RULE httpbin.default.svc.cluster.local:8000 OK mTLS mTLS default/ default/istio-system